Beginners guide to horse race betting

 Better win only odds – On some horses you can get better odds by not taking an each way bet on the horse, this means you’re backing the horse to win.
 If your a beginner at horse race betting make sure you don’t back anything under 4/1 each way as if they don’t and place then you’ll get less than your original stake back.

-Here’s the favourite in the race and we’ll use this as an example of how to look at its recent form.
+Here’s the second favourite in the race, stay out of court, and we’ll use this as an example of how to look at its recent form.

 This now gives us the full details of the last 5 races including the date, ground, weight, position, who won, jockey, official rating and the Racing post rating.
 As horses form improves the ratings increase.

 As a guide you an look for horses that have dropped weight, jockeys who’ve been successful on a particular horse and what length the wins were over.
 We can see in this example its last 2 wins have been over 3 kilo meters (3k under race conditions) and in good (Gd) and good to firm (GF) ground.
 The going in this races is good and its also over 3K which makes this horse very back able in this race.